LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 }
 ```

-In this example, the sender gets paid back the transaction fee as cashback:
-The sender was sending 2 LSK to the recipient, and paid a transaction fee of 0.1 LSK.
+In this example, the sender was sending 2 LSK to the recipient, and paid a transaction fee of 0.1 LSK.
 At the same time, the sender gets a cashback of 10% of the transaction amount: 2 LSK * 10% = 0.2 LSK.

 __As a result, the sender should get a credit of 0.1 LSK \[= 0.2 LSK (cashback) - 0.1 LSK (tx fee)], and the recipient should get a credit of 2 LSK.__

+> Note, that the balance of an account is stored in Beddows.
+1 LSK = 100000000(= 10^8) Beddows.

 Verify, that the sender account got a credit of 0.1 LSK:
 ```bash